fionyvan/fionyvan/README.md

 ## Projects IPR
 - An interactive portforlio website using HTML, CSS and JavaScript
+  - Work in progress can be found here: https://fionyvan.github.io/
 - A tableau public dashboard using the sample_superstore.csv dataset

 ## Here are a few interesting courses I have taken: